 Preventing the Disease

 A simple tip to prevent your animal from getting a deer tick bite would be to regularly inspect them for any ticks that are still on their skin.
 The sooner those pesky ticks are found, the slimmer the chances are that your animal will catch Lyme.
-We specifically recommend checking less noticeable areas, such as feet/ hooves, around the eyes, on the underbelly, on the tail and around the anus.
-When you do your regular checks, make sure to remove the whole tick as soon as possible.
+We specifically recommend checking less noticeable areas, such as feet/ hooves, around the eyes, on the underbelly, on the tail, and around the anus.
+If a check ever leads to finding a tick, remove the whole tick as soon as possible.
 The head can be difficult to get out, so it can be easier to get the tick to detach itself from the skin.
 This can include tricks like burning the butt-end of the tick, or suffocating it in nail polish.
 Those methods do not always work for tick removal, so we recommend going to a vet, especially if the tick is deeply embedded in the skin.
 It’s better to have peace of mind than shrugging off a future threat.

 Lyme Disease Treatment in Dogs

 Lyme treatment in dogs is fairly simple, depending on the severity of the case.
-Most likely, your veterinarian will recommend an antibiotic for 30 or so days.
-This is typically the initial treatment.
-If the disease is still present after taking all the antibiotic, then your vet may recommend some stronger medication to eradicate the harm.
-If you choose not to go the medication route, there are some therapies that focus more on getting rid of the symptoms like joint stiffness or swolleness.
-If that is more along the track that you would prefer to go, make sure your vet is aware so they can recommend the best solution for you and your dog.
+Most likely, your veterinarian will recommend an initial treatment of antibiotics for 30 or so days.
+If the disease is still present after taking the antibiotic, then a more aggressive treatment plan will be pursued.
+If you are not interested in medication, there are plenty of animal physical therapists that will reduce the symptoms like joint stiffness or swolleness.
+Talk to your vet about possibilities.

 Lyme Disease in Large Animals